How to learn yoga at home

 Searching for a way to soothe and rebalance body and mind as the new year begins?
 Yoga is a great way to ease everyday aches and pains, and bring structure to your day, as well as a feeling of connection.
 And it works perfectly at home.

 ‘Now more than ever, we need to connect and we need to move,' says Naomi Annand, director of Yoga on the Lane and author of Yoga: A Manual for Life.
-'Yoga asana allows us to do both these things together as it encourages you to connect with your breath and your body, which allows you to drop out of the fight/flight mode in to the parasympathetic nervous system, where you can find calm and ease anxiety. '
+'Yoga poses allow you to do both these things as they encourage you to connect with your breath and your body, which allows you to turn off your fight-or-flight response and tune in to the parasympathetic nervous system, where you can find calm and ease anxiety. '

-It might seem like a modern fitness trend, but yoga has been practised in India for about 5,000 years.
+It might seem like a modern fitness trend, but although it's become more energetic over the past century, yoga has been practised in India for 5,000 years.
 Yoga classes combine mindful breathing with physical poses called asanas – you’ll move, or ‘flow’ through a series of postures while focusing on your breath, or do simple breathing exercises to relax the nervous system and calm the mind.

 Do it your way

 Thanks to the likes of YouTube, Instagram Live and Zoom, it’s perfectly possible to begin your yoga journey in your bedroom or living room.
 ‘Online classes are great for beginners who want to try yoga at home,’ says Mollie

 ‘Don’t assume you need to do an hour of yoga in a studio with mood music and candles,’ Naomi adds.
 ‘Yoga isn’t that.
 It’s about connecting to your breath and your being so even five minutes is worthwhile whenever you can grab a moment – before you start work, at lunch, whenever.
 I’m a big believer in little and often.’